larrytheliquid/scotrubyconf/1-intro.md

     -- /home/larrytheliquid/src/scotrubyconf/Tester.agda:27,21-25
     -- false != true of type Bool
     -- when checking that the expression refl has type false ≡ true

+// normal boolean tests are transformer functions that return a
+// bool... what that bool means is immediately lost to language
+// semantics, and we must rely on the convention that the bool
+// represented some previous check, prone to error

 // static!! (at compile time)
 // assertions happens at the type level